TheresaLui/SelfHelpContent_v2/articles/microsoft.cosmosdb/cosmosdb-oldsdkversion-rca.md

 ## **Recommended Steps**

-We highly recommend upgrading to the latest version of the SDK for performance and reliability improvements along with the latest bug fixes.
+* We highly recommend upgrading to the latest version of the SDK for performance and reliability improvements along with the latest bug fixes